crowdpro3/bogdanvlviv.github.io/_posts/2018-10-08-what-is-new-in-rails-6_0.markdown

 Hello!

-This post about news, and some changes that have been done in Rails 6.0.
+This post about news and some changes that have been done in Rails 6.0.

-I am [bogdanvlviv](https://github.com/bogdanvlviv) - [Rails Contributor](http://contributors.rubyonrails.org/contributors/bogdanvlviv/commits), and Ruby Programmer.
+I am [bogdanvlviv](https://github.com/bogdanvlviv) - [Rails Contributor](http://contributors.rubyonrails.org/contributors/bogdanvlviv/commits) and Ruby Programmer.

 > Note that this post is being updated since Rails 6.0 has not been released yet.
 > In order to be notified about new changes in this post, you can [subscribe to my mailing list]({{ site.mailchimp_signup_form_url }}), [follow me on Twitter](https://twitter.com/bogdanvlviv), or just refresh this page from time to time.